• Blog

 At-Home vs. Clinical Options

 Topical minoxidil is often the first step in at-home treatment.
 But if the shedding doesn’t slow down, in-clinic medical treatments like PRP, microneedling, or prescription medications may be necessary.
+Dr. Kopelman creates full plans that include both home care and professional hair loss treatment strategies.

 How to Regrow Hair Naturally